MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 Given an index within a layout, determines the positions that of the strong and weak cursors if the insertion point is at that index.

-This is a variant of [method `$Pango`.Layout.get_cursor_pos] that applies font metric information about caret slope and offset to the positions it returns.
+This is a variant of `.get-cursor-pos()` that applies font metric information about caret slope and offset to the positions it returns.

 <picture> <source srcset="caret-metrics-dark.png" media="(prefers-color-scheme: dark)"> <img alt="Caret metrics" src="caret-metrics-light.png"> </picture>